-The Pre-Professional Medicine program is a minimum two full years of post.secondary study.
-You must maintain the required GPA to be considered for admission to Medicine.
+The Pre-Professional Medicine program is a minimum two full years of post-secondary study with some institutions requiring students to complete an undergraduate degree prior to applying.
+Most students will complete a 4 year Bachelor's degree before gaining admission.
 Competitive admission to professional programs requires a high grade point average.
 You should check with universities to be aware of specific admission requirements.